What is Litecoin (LTC)? Is it worth investing in Litecoin in 2021? Is it a cryptocurrency that’s here to stay? We cover it all!

 Another major difference between Litecoin and Bitcoin is the fact that Litecoin generates blocks every 2.5 minutes as opposed to 10 minutes for Bitcoin (with 12.5 Litecoins being generated per block).

 What does all that mean in real-world settings, though?
 Imagine that Bob in the UK wants to send some money to Sarah in Australia.
 If Bob goes to a bank, his transfer will take a lot of time, money, and paperwork.

 If he decides to use Litecoin instead, he can avoid all these issues; it will take only 2.5 minutes for Sarah to receive her funds.
 This is the time needed for miners to verify the transaction as legitimate.

 Would you consider investing in Litecoin?

 Is it Worth Investing in Litecoin in 2021?

-Given the fact that Litecoin is the fifth-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2021 is worth it.
+Given the fact that Litecoin is the eleventh-largest cryptocurrency by market cap, it’s believed that investing in Litecoin in 2021 is worth it.

-Data show that there also appears to be some significant upside potential for LTC: as long as the token continues to show higher lows in the hourly, its bull run will also continue to grow.
+Data show that there also appears to be some significant upside potential for LTC: if the coin continues to show higher lows in the hourly charts, its bull run may continue.

 Moreover, as Litecoin has a max supply of 84 million, its scarcity makes LTC a safe harbour from depreciation and inflation and might help it become a store of value for long-term investors, especially in turbulent economic times.